 Jesus brought a message of life, love, and hope.
 But he offered much more than inspiring words: He understood that people’s spiritual needs also include day-to-day human ones — food, health, rest, comfort, friendship, and unconditional acceptance.
 “I am the way,” he told his followers.
 He showed them how to trust, how to care, and how to help.

 Steadily, lovingly, even radically, Jesus went about saving the world — by serving its people.
 Because we believe his message, we seek to do the same.

 The Church of the Brethren is a believer’s baptism church.

 Brethren take Christian discipleship seriously.
 What this means for us is that rather than baptizing infants into church membership, we encourage professing believers to accept Christ’s call on their hearts and commit their lives to Jesus.
 We believe baptism should follow a personal decision to be a disciple and follower of Jesus.
 However we also practice child dedications as a ritual by which family members and congregations commit to raise children in Christian community together.

 The Church of the Brethren is a historic peace church.

 Along with the Quakers and the Mennonites, Brethren have long emphasized Jesus as peacemaker.
-Whether the conflict involves warring nations, racial discord, theological disputes, personal disagreement, or mere misunderstanding, Brethren listen conscientiously, seek guidance in the scriptures, and work toward reconciliation.
+Whether the conflict involves warring nations, racial discord, theological disputes, personal disagreement, or mere misunderstanding, Brethren strive to listen conscientiously, to seek guidance in the scriptures, and to work toward reconciliation.
 The three historic peace churches were also instrumental in the 20th century in advocating for alternatives to military service and the recognition of conscientious objection.